 Android rooting).

 The act of jailbreaking is not a uniform process.
 Sometimes a single application jailbreaks the system, while other times a series of commands, button pressing and reboots is required.
-Jailbreaking may also refer to "unlocking" a GSM iPhone in order to use it with a different carrier.
+Jailbreaking may refer to unlocking a GSM iPhone in order to use it with a different carrier.
 However, one has to jailbreak the phone first before unlocking it (see

 SIM lock).
 "Unjailbreaking" and "unrooting" mean restoring factory defaults.
 See